Newborn Must Haves

 To be honest, I loved cloth diapers when I had one baby.
 I enjoyed doing it and felt like it wasn’t really that hard.
 I still enjoyed it with two children.
 I cloth diapered my 3rd baby until she was 9 months and then I didn’t want to do it anymore.
 The days were so hectic- making time for that was something I decided to let go.

 Don’t bother getting all different sizes- buy a one size that’s adjustable from birth to toddler and if you need something smaller in the beginning, grab a pack of newborn disposable diapers for the first few weeks.
 The newborn stage is over FAST.

-Although not technically ‘putting down’, you will have your hands free and babywearing is absolutely, hands down one of the best things you can do for your baby.
 In the beginning newborn stage, throwing them in a cloth wrap keeps them snuggled up tightly (like they are used to in utero) and right next to your heartbeat can help with colic and sleep confusion.
-We have used this one for all three of our babies and LOVED it!

 Once they start getting a bit heavier, we switch to a more heavy duty wrap.
-So far this has been our favorite because it’s forward, rear and side facing and machine washable.
+So far this has been our favorite sturdy wrap because it’s forward, rear and side facing and machine washable.
 And it’s lasted through 2 kids from baby- toddler and still going strong!

 Obviously, there is a bit more to clothing.
 It’s really your personal preference!
-3 babies later, I’ve learned to simplify the hell out of everything, including clothing.
+3 babies later, I’ve learned to simplify everything to do with babies, including clothing.

 Also, if you are having a baby shower because it’s your first, don’t go buying too much clothing.
 You will get LOTS of clothing!

-Had I known about a snot sucker, I would have bought one.
+Had I known about a nasal aspirator, I would have bought one.
 Let me repeat this- LIFE-SAVING.